Welcome to the Seniors section of the CUGC website.

 What follows is an overview of our activities but more details about the squad, fixture, handicaps, appearances, and Order of Merit can be found via the menu on the left.

-We welcome golfers of 55 years of age or over, who are members of clubs affiliated to the CUGC and who have a handicap of 4 or less.
+We welcome golfers of 55 years of age or over, who are members of clubs affiliated to the CUGC and who have a single figure handicap.

 Our fixtures run from March to October each year and details of this year's matches can be found on the menu on the left.
 Most County Seniors matches consist of 9 holes Greensomes in the morning followed by 18 holes 4BBB in the afternoon.
 All matches are played off scratch and there are normally 12 in a team, and on average about 30 players represent the County in any given year.